NotAYoutuberYT/nixos/README.md

     - it should be trivial to swap between sway/hyprland, alacritty/kitty, etc.
     - this probably involves making one or more "options" modules which just defines global options (i.e. default terminal or file manager)
 - get a proper widget system (ewww or astal, depends on how much I value performance)
-- allow for multiple users (remember to allow stylix overrides!)
+- allow for multiple users and generaly handle users better (remember to allow stylix overrides!)